Have you ever wondered what the term agile really means? Here’s what it’s all about.

 In fact, unlike most meetings, which lack a clear agenda and accomplish very little, each of our recurring meetings is intended to yield a specific benefit.

 Benefits of Agile

-Over the past six years, I’ve seen the agile process lead to some impressive results.
+Over the past seven years, I’ve seen the agile process lead to some impressive results.
 That’s largely because agile is rooted in real-world best practices and common sense: